optout21/peerboot-cpp/README.md

 # PeerBoot
 ## What is PeerBoot?
-PeerBoot is a library _and_ P2P network solving initial peer node discovery for any P2P project.
+PeerBoot is a library _and_ P2P network that solves initial peer node discovery for any P2P project.

 This is the C++ reference implementation.